govhackaustralia/govhack-tools/index.md

 ## Analysing
 Natural Language Processing libraries like OpenNLP for Java or NLTK / [Pattern](https://github.com/clips/pattern) for Python allow you to extract information from text.
 For example, [finding the important keywords in a sentence automatically](http://thetokenizer.com/2013/05/09/efficient-way-to-extract-the-main-topics-of-a-sentence/)

 One of the most useful techniques found in these libraries is Named entity recognition which extracts the subjects named in a piece of text.
-[TextRazor](http://www.textrazor.com/) lets you analyse up to 500 documents a day online.
+You can find online services that will interpret text for you without having to install any libraries or write any code such as [Yahoo Content Analysis](http://developer.yahoo.com/contentanalysis/) or [TextRazor](http://www.textrazor.com/).

 A search engine just for your dataset can also help.
 Tools like Apache Lucene/Solr or ElasticSearch can help you index and search large datasets in new ways.